pratyushmahato21/ecommerce_analytics_project/README.md

 # Python-Foundation-End-to-End-Case-Study-E-Commerce-Analytics-Project

-# datasets are available in 'dataset' branch
+# Datasets are available in the 'dataset' branch

 # Business Context:
 The client is one of the leading online marketplaces in India.
 The client wants help in measuring, managing, and analyzing the performance of the business.